 Perhaps a useful illustration regarding the authors’ proposed approach are the inherent similarities both practical (and conceptual) with the one thousand, five-hundred-year-old game of chess.
 Initial advances in chess technology (perhaps most familiar to the reader) will be the advent of computer “participants” as evidenced by the mid-nineties infamous battle between the then reigning human chess champion, Gary Kasparov, and the IBM supercomputer, known as Deep Blue.
 More recently, engines such as “Stockfish” have advanced the “art of calculations” to a whole new level.
 Part of what the authors envisage (when coupling necessity to the actual point of attack, and the post bellum considerations) are analogous to chess itself.
 The “engine” will calculate not only the openings—whether one replies to e4 with a c5 “Sicilian defense”—but every mid game, and end game position/consideration too.

 In effect, it is the pre-bellum opening calculations, and the post bellum end game calculations (via the lens of influence communications) that the authors wish to question in greater detail.
-Interestingly, although undeniable anecdotal, was the current FIDE World Champion, Magnus Carlsen, and his remark (when playing against the “Magnus Carlsen App: version of himself Clearly, the purpose of this Article is not to provide commentary on the choice of move by the “engine”, but to illustrate, that as part of the overall calculation, the somewhat left-field approach that a human cannot “comprehend” is precisely why an EAI is better placed to make the relevant assessments both pre and post ad bellum.
+Interestingly, although undeniable anecdotal, was the current FIDE World Champion, Magnus Carlsen, and his remark (when playing against the “Magnus Carlsen App: version of himself) that the App was playing a “pointless” engine move by cowardly (!) playing Bishop to B7.
+Clearly, the purpose of this Article is not to provide commentary on the choice of move by the “engine”, but to illustrate, that as part of the overall calculation, the somewhat left-field approach that a human cannot “comprehend” is precisely why an EAI is better placed to make the relevant assessments both pre and post ad bellum.

 As previously noted, the present Article utilizes the notion of military-led influence communications to expand upon the authors’ previous, unique, forays regarding the fundamental changes of the jus ad bellum and jus in bello thresholds that may result from the introduction of increasingly advanced EAI.
 In this regard, much of the existing scholarly attention has been placed on quantum—how much artificial intelligence (AI) will impact upon or disrupt military operations.
 And, thus far, the literature has understandably been pre-occupied with cyber-attacks, and/or autonomous weapons systems (AWS).
-However, as the authors have argued and identified elsewhere, the introduction of non-armed (and often civilian) EAI systems will also pose unique challenges not only for the preserv of international law, but also the law of tort and criminal law.
+However, as the authors have argued and identified elsewhere, the introduction of non-armed (and often civilian) EAI systems will also pose unique challenges not only for the preservation of international law, but also the law of tort and criminal law.

 By way of a more complete explanation, an EAI is the “coupling” of advanced robotic systems, with sophisticated AI frameworks.
 Simply put, an EAI is AI manifested as a tangible intelligent robot.
 In principle, EAIs already exist.
 For example, production-line robots such as those who are programmed to fit the doors to a Cadillac Escalade or seem-weld the panels of a Ford Bronco do already display a basic form of intelligence.
 However, these generally operate in a fixed position, and according to a rigid set of predetermined “non-negotiable” instructions: turn 180 degrees - locate door – lift door – turn 180 degrees carrying door – fix door to vehicle – “rinse and repeat”.